Street art - over the Web and into the gallery

 A new, mass audience has emerged for street art as the Internet and smart phone cameras enable people to capture images and share them across the world.

-Howard-Griffin calls it the "democratization of art" and said he wants the gallery to act as a conduit for this new wave of artists, rather than an arbiter.
+Howard-Griffin calls it the "democratisation of art" and said he wants the gallery to act as a conduit for this new wave of artists, rather than an arbiter.

 "In the past, museums were how Joe Public got to see artwork", and the artist depended on an elite audience of gallery owners and museum curators to win recognition, Howard-Griffin said.